SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Cost: 10

+### **Explosive Tag Connection**
+As a Speed 10 \+ 5 \* X action, you can attach X tags to a kunai's hilt or an arrow, and prime them.
+These can be attached pre-battle as a matter of convenience, but the action to prime them is still necessary.
+You can have up to (Chakra Control) /5 tags primed this way at once.

+Each item (kunai or arrow) may only have a single tag attached to it.
+You can trigger these tags as part of a multi throw, or do so later (such as by the Remote Detonation technique).
+When the kunai is thrown (or arrow shot) the tag(s) will detonate 15 IC after impact (with the target, or the ground at the target's feet on a miss).

+When used as a multi-throw, each tagged kunai counts as two weapons for the purpose of determining multi-throwing limits.
+You can include up to one tag per rank in this ability in a single throw.

+If a target is struck by the arrow or kunai, they're assumed to pull it out as a non-action and can try to escape the area.
+Justu including exploding tags that cause them to explode on contact supersede these rules.

+Cost: 5
+Scale: 3
+Limit: Chakra Control /5

+### **Icha Icha Novels**
+Icha Icha is a series of best-selling novels written by the legendary ninja sage Jiraiya.
+They are comedic (and adult) recounts of Jiraiya's experiences in love.
+The titles include Icha Icha Paradise, Icha Icha Violence, Icha Icha Tactics, and Icha Icha Utopia.
+They are intended only for audiences over 18 years of age, and managing to acquire and read them in secret is a challenge countless young ninja strive to overcome.
+Indeed, it's how many shinobi (though most kunoichi would never admit it) hone their abilities of stealth and deception.
+For every rank, you have read one of the Icha Icha novels.

+Every novel you've read gives you a +1 bonus to your Espionage and Diplomacy rolls.

+Cost: 6
+Scale: 4
+Limit: Diplomacy or Research /5, max 4

 ## **Weapons, Melee**

+### **Quick Draw**
+The speed of your Draw Weapon is reduced by 1 per rank, to a minimum of 0.

+Cost: 7
+Scale: 1
+Limit: DEX /30

+### **En-Guard**
+Heightening your reflexes with weaponry you’re now able to prepare your battle stance at a moment's notice.

+After gaining this Ability, whenever you start or enter a Combat encounter, you may choose to start in either the Heaven, Earth, or Void Stances instead of the Neutral Stance.

+Cost: 15
+Requires: Athletics 15

 ### **Ambidextrous**
 You've trained yourself to use your off-hand just as well as your dominant one, or you really are naturally ambidextrous.